Worklytics/terraform-aws-worklytics-export/README.md

 See [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation) for general idea; this is the reverse direction of that (GCP --> AWS, rather than AWS --> GCP).

+## Compatibility

+This module is meant for use with Terraform 1.0+.
+If you find incompabilies using Terraform >= 1.0, please open an issue.

 ## Usage Tips